rakudo/rakudo.org/README.md

 up automatically.
 For other changes, you need to ask for app restart by putting string `[REAPP]` (including square brackets) into the commit title.

+If the box the site lives on gets rebooted, the [`start-rakudo.org.sh`](start-rakudo.org.sh) script gets run by cron on boot.
+It fetches new commits and starts the app.

 ### Infrustructure Setup

 See [infrastructure docs](https://github.com/perl6/infrastructure-doc/blob/master/hosts/www.p6c.org.pod#rakudoorg) for details on how the site